eschen42/log4cmd/README.md

 :: Write some log messages.
 demo_log4cmd.cmd

+:: Run some tests if you like. test\run_tests.cmd

 :: Create mySourceName subdirectory in log directory and generate a path for a
 ::   uniquely named file in that directory, but do not create that file yet.